 How does the Bank of England base rate affect your mortgage?

 The Bank of England (BoE) base rate is voted on around 8 times a year by the Monetary Policy Committee (MPC).
 The MPC will adjust the interest rate to control inflation so they may reduce or increase it each time they meet and this has an impact on your mortgage rates.
 This is because the BoE base rate affects the rate at which it lends to commercial banks but also affects swap rates that are charged on lending between banks.
 So, an increase in the base rate trickles down to affect the rates you are charged on your mortgage as well as the interest that you can earn on your savings.
-Our article further explains how the BoE base rate rise affects you.
+Our article further explains how the most recent BoE base rate decision affects you.

 Will mortgage rates decrease?

 Mortgage rates have been recovering after the shock of the September 2022 mini-budget and although we have seen the BoE base rate rising, some rates have started to drop.
-You can find a detailed analysis to help you work out whether mortgage rates will reduce in our article, "Remortgaging in 2023 – is now the right time to fix & for how long?"
+You can find a detailed analysis to help you work out whether mortgage rates will reduce in our article, "Remortgaging in 2024 – is now the right time to fix & for how long?"

 Is now a good time to remortgage?